 - Slice up cubes of butter that are big enough to fit inside the holes.

 - Add the seasoning and spices in a bowl along with some vegetable oil.
-Mix everything together and toss the mushrooms in to coat them with the mixture.
+Mix everything together and toss the mushrooms to coat them with the mixture.

 - Bake the stuffed mushrooms in the oven for about fifteen to twenty minutes until all the butter has melted.